Mathematics

 Back to top ↑

-In the app, all three rhombus tile types are built on the same base angle step: 180/7° (about 25.714°).
-Each tile angle is an integer multiple of that step (1×, 2×, 3×, and their complements):
+The Rhombus family uses three tile shapes — thin, medium, and wide — all built on the same base angle step: 180° ÷ 7 (≈ 25.714°).
+Each tile angle is an integer multiple of that step:

 • Thin: acute 180/7°, obtuse 1080/7°